Senior Vice President, Development and International

 A highly regarded industry executive, Abraham has won two Emmys® for Bravo’s “Kathy Griffin: My Life on the D-List,” and her shows have received NAMIC and GLAAD awards.
 Abraham is an active participant with NBCUniversal’s Executive Mentor Program, providing guidance, advice and a positive outlook on the media business to more than six mentees during her involvement, many of whom are now heads of production companies and top industry executives.

-Abraham graduated from University of Wisconsin with two bachelor degrees -- one in communications arts and the other in theatre arts.
+Abraham graduated from the University of Wisconsin with two bachelor degrees, one in Communications Arts and the other in Theatre Arts.
 She currently resides in Los Angeles with her husband and two daughters.